-Our Class A common stock is listed and trading on The Nasdaq Global Market under the symbol "SAMG" since June 27, 2013.
+Our Class A common stock has been listed on The Nasdaq Global Market under the symbol "SAMG" since June 27, 2013.
 Prior to June 27, 2013, there was no established public trading market for our Class A common stock.
 Our Class B common stock is not listed on The Nasdaq Global Market and there is no established trading market for such shares.